 The Emergency Support Program (ESP)

-When completing your OCASP record, you will be given the opportunity to appoint one or two designated emergency contacts.
-In the event of an emergency, Queen’s University can contact that person(s) on your behalf.
-You should be sure to inform your designated emergency contacts about this.
-Emergency Support Program participants normally are informed by Queen’s, via email, of emergency circumstances that may directly or indirectly impact their health or safety.
+When students complete an OCASP record, they will be given the opportunity to appoint one or two designated emergency contacts.
+In the event of an emergency, Queen’s University can contact that person(s) on the student's behalf.
+Students should be sure to inform their designated emergency contacts about this.
+Emergency Support Program participants normally are informed by Queen’s, via email, of emergency circumstances that may directly, or indirectly impact their health or safety.

 The telephone number is +1 (613) 533-6111 and, as noted above, collect calls will be accepted.
 Calling the emergency number will initiate the emergency protocol at Queen’s University, which will aim to support you in dealing with the emergency at hand in an efficient and effective manner, and with the interests of you and your family as the top priority.